Joshalosh/loki-docs/docs/Advanced/SuspiciouslyOutOfPlaceStory.md

 &nbsp;&nbsp;&nbsp;&nbsp;“It’s my nugget senses, they’re tingling.
 Something isn’t right.”<br>
 Josh leaped off Rudolph's back, performing a double backflip and a front flip.
 Besides defying all logical physics, it would most certainly have received a gold medal at the Olympics.
 He rushed to the house and was busted the door in with a kick so powerful that the door literally disintegrated.
 The house was completely empty.
 Everything was gone including the trickster god’s favourite guitar.
 Something was definitely not right.

 He heard a soft whimper coming from the corner of the room.
 He noticed Chris, Loki’s small untrusty sidekick, lying on the floor in the fetal position, crying.
-Chris was a bit of a crybaby so it wasn’t uncommon for Josh to find him like this.
+Chris was a bit of a crybaby so it wasn’t uncommon for Josh to find him like this.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;“Where the hell is the trickster god?
 And what are you doing here?”<br>
 &nbsp;&nbsp;&nbsp;&nbsp;“He… he… he’s… he’s gone,” Chris sobbed.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;“Goddamnit we don’t have much time!” yelled Josh.